MattGaarder/moovie-project/matt-notes/notes.md

 13. Create a clear list function so that when movies are added to either list there are no repeat values.
 DONE

 14. CSS styles on watch and seen list.
+DONE

 15. Create a seen button on watch list elements so that they get moved to the seen list.
 DONE